kstrack-grose/IncorrigiblePtarmigan/README.md

 # Project Name: Seatly

-App that lets users create socially harmonious seating charts for events, with weddings as our target use case.
+An app that lets users create socially harmonious seating charts for events, with weddings as our target use case.

 ## Team